 - 1. Only the live-in aide's spouse, registered domestic partner, or birth child may be added to the household. - 2.
 The addition of the live-in aide's family members will not be approved if it will cause overcrowding to the existing unit. - 3.
 The live-in aide's family members, like the live-in aide, are subject to all Housing Authority background checks and screening procedures. - 4.
 The family will not receive a dependent allowance for the live-in aide's child. - 5.
-The income of the spouse, registered domestic partner, or adult child of the live- in aide will not be counted. - 6.
+The income of the live-in aide, live in aide's spouse, live-in aide's registered domestic partner, or adult children of the live-in aide will not be counted. - 6.
 All adult family members of the live-in aide must sign an agreement confirming that they understand they are not a member of the assisted family.